fps4/core-backup/docs/github-backup-internal-usage.md

 - The `manifest.json` file summarizes artifacts and errors for each run; inspect it when triaging alerts.

 ## Keeping Things in Sync
-- Treat `core-backup` as the upstream; avoid editing code inside `project-core-backup`.
+- Keep application code and configuration templates up to date by following the main branch of `core-backup`.
-- For local development, run unit tests or dry runs from `core-backup` but keep sample configs under `project-core-backup` to avoid leaking internal details.
+- For local development, run unit tests or dry runs from `core-backup`, and commit only redacted configuration examples—use environment variables for any sensitive values.